gtojty/OPtoS/readme.md

 #### Running the Simulation

-In order to run a simulation, put the exe file (OPtoS), parameter file (para.txt), and training and testing examples (Tr#.txt and Te#.txt, see ./SemDict) into the same directory.
+In order to run a simulation, put the exe file (OPtoS), semantics dictionary (sem.txt), parameter file (para.txt), and training and testing examples (Tr#.txt and Te#.txt, see ./SemDict) into the same directory.